dalpert/pickEm/readme.md

 3.)
 Make local changes

 4.)
-Test your changes
+Test your changes locally

    1.)
 To run the flask app, enter the following python command in the same directory as the file ```application.py```
 ```python
 flask run
 ```
    2.)
 Open a web browser and navigate to ```localhost:5000```

    - You can leave the flask app running while making a code change, just be sure to clear the cache in the web browser and reload the page and your code changes will appear.

 5.)
 Create and push your changes to a remote branch.
 ```bash
 git push -u origin <newBranchName>
 ```

 6.)
 Let other's review your changes before merging the changes to master through the Github UI